-Western Union scam victims have until February 2018 to potentially recieve their money back.
+Western Union scam victims have until May 2018 to potentially receive their money back.

 One of the automatic hallmarks of any scam is that the victim must pay with an untraceable payment method.
 It doesn’t matter what the story is—a loved one who’s been kidnapped, a utility that’s about to be shut off for non-payment, back taxes you allegedly owe to the IRS, whatever—if you’re told you must pay with an iTunes gift card, prepaid debit card, or wire transfer like Western Union or MoneyGram, it is definitely a scam.

 Recently, the Federal Trade Commission brought and settled a suit against Western Union for wire transfers, namely that specific agents had reason to suspect a victim was sending money but did nothing to inform them and were not disciplined by the company.
 As a result, Western Union agreed to pay $586 million in compensation to victims but those victims have to come forward and demonstrate that they were taken advantage of by a scammer and used the wire transfer service to complete the transaction.

 If you sent money to a scammer via Western Union between January 1, 2004, and January 19, 2017, then you may be entitled to a portion of that settlement.
 Victims have until May 31, 2018, to file and prove their involvement.

 1. “I’ve already reported this matter to Western Union, the Federal Trade Commission, or another government agency”

 - Then you should be receiving a claim form in the mail very soon.
 Be on the lookout for correspondence from a company called Gilardi & Co., who has been hired to handle the claims.